GSNCodes/Emotion-Detection-FER2013/README.md

 ## Model

 The model achieved a maximum accuracy of ~ 63%.
-You can find the model along with the pre-processing steps in the file 'Emotion_Recognition_Train.ipynb'
+You can find the model along with the pre-processing steps in the file `Emotion_Recognition_Train.ipynb`

 ## Usage

-'python Detector_In_Action.py'
+`python Detector_In_Action.py`

 This will start the webcam and feed the frames obtained through our trained model for inference.
 Haarcascade is used to detect the faces in the frames and the detected region is cropped to the